-be-troplive is an informal and multidisciplinary platform open to individuals involved in tropical animal health and tropical animal production activities.
+be-troplive is an informal and multidisciplinary platform open to individuals and institutions involved in tropical animal health and tropical animal production activities.

-- are individuals who are/were involved in tropical animal health and tropical animal production activities and/or are alumni of the several Belgian ‘tropical animal health’ postgraduate courses
+- are individuals and institutions who are involved or interested, in tropical animal health and tropical animal production activities and/or are alumni of the several Belgian ‘tropical animal health’ postgraduate courses

 - have an interest in tropical animal health and tropical animal production, in order to reduce poverty and to increase food security and food safety